 Coordination

 Another essential quality of a speed climber is coordination.
 You’re probably familiar with the coordination comp-style boulders in your local gym.
 If you’re unfamiliar, coordination boulders involve a dynamic movement where multiple actions must be performed in one fluid motion.
 For example, let’s say there is a lateral dyno that is nearly impossible to stick without kicking your feet out to a different hold as soon as you catch the dyno hold.
 The combination of catching the dyno hold and immediately kicking the feet out to another hold is a coordination movement because it’s two different movements performed back-to-back, making it appear like a single movement.
-Whether you enjoy these types of boulders or not, speed climbing can help with understanding coordination since every move requires a lot of coordination.
-Once you are speed climbing relatively quickly, it takes a lot of practice and effort to ensure you land your feet in the proper spot while simultaneously placing your hands on the following holds.
+Whether you enjoy these types of boulders or not, speed climbing can help you understand coordination since every move requires a lot of coordination.
+Once you are speed-climbing relatively quickly, it takes a lot of practice and effort to ensure you land your feet in the proper spot while simultaneously placing your hands on the following holds.

 Confidence